GraphQLGuide/book/text/bg.md

 > These numbers will change once [Elon](https://en.wikipedia.org/wiki/Elon_Musk) builds [Starlink](https://en.wikipedia.org/wiki/Starlink_(satellite_constellation)), a network of near-Earth satellites 🤩.
 The satellites will be so near that the latency to them from the ground is 7 ms, and then the satellites will communicate with each other by light.
 Light travels faster in straight lines through space than in cables curved over the Earth’s surface, so latency to far-off locations will be reduced!

 Why do developers need to know about latency?
 Because we never want to keep our users waiting!
 If our web server is in New York, our database is in Shanghai, and our user is in San Francisco, and the request requires 3 database requests in series, and our server code takes 20ms, then the user won’t receive a response for (75 + 252 * 3 + 20) = 851 ms!
 (And this is assuming the [TCP](#http) connection is already set up, which would require another round trip from the user to the server, not to mention the longer SSL handshake if it’s HTTPS.)
 Almost one second is a long time for our user, whose human brain [notices delays](https://developers.google.com/web/fundamentals/performance/rail) as short as 100ms.
-This is why we try to locate our database server in the same datacenter as our web server (for example both in Amazon’s [`us-east-1`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)).
-It’s why we use a CDN to get our files on servers around the world, closer to our users.
+This is why we try to locate our database server in the same data center as our web server (for example both in Amazon’s [`us-east-1`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)).
+It’s why we use a [CDN](#cdn) to get our files on servers around the world, closer to our users.
 It’s also why we try to reduce the number of sequential requests we need to make between the client and the server, and why it’s so important that we can put all of our queries in a single GraphQL request.

+# CDN

+A CDN, or *Content Delivery Network*, has servers around the world that deliver our content to users.
+Because their servers are closer to our users than our servers are, they can respond faster than we can, improving [latency](#latency).
+Here is the way they typically deliver our content:

+- We tell our domain name registrar (where we bought the domain) to set the CDN as our [DNS](#http) server.
+- We have our server set a `Cache-Control` header on our responses to HTTP requests.
+The header tells the CDN how long to serve that response to users.

+Then, when a user makes a request, this is what happens the first time:

+- The client asks DNS server: "Where is `ourdomain.com/foo`?"
+- The DNS server, which is run by our CDN, replies: "It's at `1.2.3.4`", which is the IP address of a nearby server run by the CDN.
+- The client connects to `1.2.3.4` and makes the request, saying: `GET ourdomain.com/foo`.
+- The `1.2.3.4` CDN server doesn't know what the `/foo` response should be, so it makes this request to our server: `GET ourapp.herokudns.com/foo`.
+- The `1.2.3.4` CDN server forwards the response from our server to the client.
+- If the response from our server had an HTTP header that says `Cache-Control: max-age=60`, then the CDN caches it for 60 seconds.

+After the CDN caches it, during the next minute, here is what happens when other users make the same request:

+- The client asks DNS server: "Where is `ourdomain.com/foo`?"
+- The DNS server, which is run by our CDN, replies: "It's at `5.6.7.8`", which is the IP address of a nearby server run by the CDN.
+- The client connects to `5.6.7.8` and makes the request, saying: `GET ourdomain.com/foo`.
+- The `5.6.7.8` CDN server finds the `/foo` response in its cache, and sends it to the client.

+These subsequent requests take much less time to complete than requests to our server because: A) the CDN servers are closer, so it takes less time to reach them over the internet, and B) the CDN servers have the whole response ready to quickly return, whereas our server would spend time constructing the response.

 # Webhooks